 It would not be a surprise to many hydrologists that the relative peaks and dips are fairly synchronous.
 This is excellent independent confirmation I feel of the SNOTEL values but is only an informal part of an informal exercise.

 I don’t mind repeating that the attachment appears to demonstrate that the Animas example and others are consistent with the SWE outcome.
 However that and other papers covering the SWE outcome, and which also assert an early spring, do not incorporate the PDO.
 It accordingly may be that the early spring notion largely predates more widespread recognition of the influence of the PDO.
-On the other hand, if the authors were aware of the PDO connection and failed to note it or if they simply marginalized it [1, 2], that is a concern.
-I certainly appeal to all of those to reconsider how this issue is approached.

 In any case, I expect that early spring notions will soon be eclipsed as understanding grows regarding the failure of the observations to support the Early Spring assertions, as well as the many demonstrations at this site which point to more accurate ocean and solar based forecasts of streamflows in the Western US, including of course, the Animas River.